GeeEq/seed-flower-loader/README.md

 # React + Vite Flower Of Life spinning loader

-This project is a minimal React setup using Vite, featuring a spinning spinning loader demo.
+This project is a minimal React setup using Vite, featuring a spinning loader demo.
 It showcases a smooth animation and a fast development workflow with Hot Module Replacement (HMR).

 ## Demo